trojanh/emberJS-Library-app/README.md

 # Library-app

-This is a sample application Ember using Firebase as DB.
 Do check out the working application hosted on Firebase on [this link](https://emberjs-f250a.firebaseapp.com/)

+This is a sample Library application using Ember and Firebase as DB.
+It has following pages with mentioned functionalities:
+  1.index: you can enter an email id and hit request invitation. the email gets saved into the DB.
+Mind you you can't get away with random text in email field its validated :p
+  2.About: it is just a naviagtion page which is empty.
+  3.Contact: It has a form which takes an email Id and a message box which are validated too.
+  4.Libraries: You can Add, Update and Delete lists (Demontrated CRUD operations) 5.Admin: It is used to display the incoming "Invitation Request" from home page and "Send messages" from contact page

 ## Prerequisites